gitexa/sigmund/README.md

 * Ubeydullah Ilhan (3447661) | Applied Informatics (M.Sc.) | ubeydullah.il@gmail.com
 * Benjamin Sparks (3664690) | Applied Informatics (M.Sc.) | benjamin.sparks@protonmail.com

+### Getting Started

+A prerequisite is installing the required dependencies with Pipenv.
+Then, activate your virtual environment, and choose any of of these entrypoints to get started:

+* [feature summary](feature_summary.ipynb): Summary of all features in one notebook
+* [pipeline demo](pipeline_demo.ipynb): Demonstrates usage of Pipeline API, including utilisation of singular classification and voting classification
+* [streamlit](streamlit_pipeline.py): Simple visual front-end for rendering plots.
+In order to execute this file, checkout the `streamlit-demo` branch and execute `streamlit run streamlit_pipeline.py`.

 ### Contributions for the Milestone
 #### Fist milestone (16.12.2020)
 * Data acquisition: speech-to-text and docx-extraction